 God’s Word tells us something different.
 It gives us the cure.

 As for God, his way is perfect; the word of the LORD is flawless.
 He is a shield for all who take refuge in him.
 2 Samuel 22:31 (NIV)

 God’s way is perfect.
 We need to keep our eyes gazed on Him.
 In Him, we find the answer…He is perfect and flawless.
 When we turn our focus upward rather than inward, our view of the world is changed.
 We no longer place unrealistic expectations on others and ourselves.
-We find our rest in Him.
-We no longer listen to the voice saying, “You are not good enough.”
-Instead, we hear God whisper, “I love you just the way you are!”
+Instead, we find our rest in Him.
+Also, we no longer listen to the voice saying, “You are not good enough.”
+Moreover, we hear God whisper, “I love you just the way you are!”

 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly of my weaknesses, so that the power of Christ may rest upon me.
 For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong.
 2 Corinthians 12:9-10

 Let it go.
 Let go of this idea of living the perfect life.
 Give yourself freedom.
 You don’t have to have all the toys put away and everything in perfect order.
 Be realistic.

 How much better to play with our kids and enjoy it…rather than being stressed out about having everything all picked up, stacked perfectly, and in order.

 5 thoughts on “How to Live the Perfect Life”

 I don’t have kids yet, but perfectionism has stolen my joy by giving me analysis paralysis.
 I want to do things the best way possible, so I just sit and do nothing because it’s so overwhelming.
 Thank you for offering wisdom from Scripture – His grace is sufficient.